-Analyst says the Surface RT tablet isn’t doing too well, but expects better things from the Surface Pro
+UBS analyst Brent Thill says that Microsoft sold just one million Surface RT tablets in Q4, but expects better things from the incoming Surface Pro tablet.

 In a research note to investors, Thill estimated that Microsoft sold one million Surface RT tablets in Q4, down from his original estimate of two million units, and added that he expects 2.5 million Surface RT tablets to ship in this fiscal year.